 - Cost effective

-Choose a Mobility Scooter – Think of Safety and Servicing
+How to Select a Mobility Scooter – Think of Safety and Servicing

 A major consideration when operating a scooter is safety.
 Scooters must move following the rules of pedestrians.
 Not every machine requires a license.
 However, driving on highways is also not allowed for everyone.